hertzmann/GRACE/README.md

-# GRACE
-Graphical Ruler and Compass Editor
+# GRACE: Graphical Ruler and Compass Editor

-GRACE is a Java applet that allows the student to specify constructions and their associated proofs interactively.
+GRACE is a Java applet that allows a student to specify constructions and their associated proofs interactively.

 It was written in Summer 1996, and not updated since, but still basically works.